Usage

 }

-has an expiry duration of 10 minutes and can be used to add and remove collectors.
+This user token has an expiry duration of 10 minutes and can be used to add and remove collectors.

 Add and remove collectors

-Once you have the user token, you must redirect the user to the following endpoint to be rendered in a browser or an iframe: http://localhost:8080/api/v1/user?token=<token>
+Once you have the user token, you must redirect the user to the following endpoint to be rendered in a browser or an iframe: http://localhost:8080/api/v1/ui?token=<token>

-request. - The user can add new collectors and remove existing ones.
+From there, the user can add new collectors and remove existing ones.

 And that is it 🎉 New invoices will be sent to your callback!